Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Numerical experiments

 \subsection{Audio classification problem}

-We further test our framework on the audio classification problem using the UrbanSound8K dataset~\cite{salamon2014dataset} with the ECAPA-TDNN architecture~\cite{desplanques2020ecapa}\footnote{ Our pipeline is based on the repository \url{https://github.com/speechbrain/speechbrain}. }.
+We further evaluate our framework on the audio classification problem using the UrbanSound8K dataset~\cite{salamon2014dataset} with the ECAPA-TDNN architecture~\cite{desplanques2020ecapa}\footnote{ Our pipeline is based on \url{https://github.com/speechbrain/speechbrain}. }.
 This problem presents unique challenges due to the temporal nature of audio data and the need for precise feature extraction.
 To simulate hardware integration, we replace a critical component in the ECAPA-TDNN feature extractor, i.e., the linear layer ($6144 \times 192$), with a BB layer while maintaining the original channel dimensions.
-We fix $M_{bb} = M_{sm} = 1000$ and perform the training for different rank values $r = 1, 5, 10, 50, 100$.
-The results are averaged over five independent runs and reported in the Table~\ref{tbl:results_ecapa_urbansound8k}.
+We fix $M_{bb} = M_{sm} = 1000$ and perform the training for different rank values $r = 1, 5, 10, 50$.
+The results are averaged over five independent runs and reported in the Table~\ref{tbl:results_ecapa_urbansound8k}. \rewch{We present the weighted F1-score as the primary metric, which accounts for class imbalance in the dataset and provides a more comprehensive evaluation than accuracy alone.
+The weighted F1-score is computed from the confusion matrix as the support-weighted average of per-class F1-scores.}